borango/borango.github.io/knowledge-transformation/index.md

 That service is what I call **knowledge transformation**.

 Either way, transformed knowledge shall be more useful for all stakeholders or automation in the client’s organization: for ***strategic planning*** and for ***daily operation***.

+## Portfolio

+You can find examples of Knowledge Transformation in my [interactive portfolio](https://observablehq.com/collection/@bogo/portfolio)